Institutional Review Board (IRB)

 For information regarding available training opportunities, please see below resources.

-Kuali IRB Resources:
+Kuali IRB Resources

 Common mistakes that may delay your review and approval include not providing enough information pertaining to your study or not submitting all relevant documents requested/listed in the protocol form.
 This includes all assessments or information given to participants.
+Please see Reasons for IRB Delays below.

 Timelines

 The IRB utilizes an initial pre-review screening process whereby each application is reviewed for completeness and compliance.
 During this process, researchers may be asked to make changes to their submissions before being reviewed by the IRB (pre-review).
 Once the researchers address pre-review comments, the IRB then reviews the revised application.
 IRB reviewer(s) may also ask for changes or clarifications, which they will communicate to the research team after IRB review (post-review).
-See the “Top Reasons an Application is Delayed” for more information.

 IRB Process Flowchart